-At this point in time, it was the Western frontier with a wilderness and it overlooked the ancient Old Fields, an Indian Mound held sacred by the Muskogee Creek nation, the Ocmulgee River, Lower Creek Pathway that became the Federal Road that connects Washington D.C. to Mobile and New Orleans, and it became the future site of the city of Macon 17 years later.
+At that point in time, the area was the Western Frontier and a wilderness, which overlooked the ancient "Old Fields,” an Indian Mound held sacred by the Muskogee Creek Nation, the Ocmulgee River, the Lower Creek Pathway that became Federal Road, which connects Washington, D.C. to Mobile and New Orleans.
+It became the future site of the city of Macon 17 years later.
 On July 30, Stoneman set up a temporary entrenchment at the Dunlap House and began to shell the city, unaware of the advanced warning of his arrival.
-Fort Hawkins proved to be a useful spot for the Confederates as it allowed them to rain heavy fire down on Stoneman’s forces.
-To combat this, Stoneman ordered Lieutenant Colonel Robert W. Smith’s 24th Indiana Battery to use its 3 inch rifle guns to open fire on active civilian targets within the city.
+Fort Hawkins proved to be a useful spot for the Confederates, as it allowed them to rain heavy fire down on Stoneman’s forces.
+To combat this, Stoneman ordered Lieutenant Colonel Robert W. Smith’s 24th Indiana Battery to use its 3-inch rifle guns to open fire on active civilian targets within the city.
 Despite Stoneman’s efforts, the Union was unable to break the Confederate line of defense to capture the city.
 Heavy casualties caused Stoneman to order his forces to retreat, ending the Battle of Dunlap Farm, sometimes referred to as “Stoneman’s Raid.”